huynhtuan17ti/huynhtuan17ti/README.md

 ### Hi there 👋

-- 👋 Hi, I’m @huynhtuan17ti
-- 👀 I’m interested in Machine Learning and Competitive Programming
-- 🌱 I’m currently learning informatics at University of Science
+- :books: Hi, I'm Tuan Huynh Minh.
+I'm currently learning informatics at HCMUS - University of Science :school:.
+I'm a competitive programmer, I love to participate in challenges, especially competitive programming and computer vision.
+- :computer: At the moment, I also study and research about reinforcement learning :robot: and capture the flag (CTF) :triangular_flag_on_post:.
+Preparing for my new field of competitive challenge.

+### Contact :iphone:
+Contact me via my linkedin [tuanhuynh](https://www.linkedin.com/in/tuanhuynh71ti/)

 <!---
 huynhtuan17ti/huynhtuan17ti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.